w3f/polkadot-wiki/docs/general/dashboards/staking-dashboard.md

   Once the unbonding period has passed, you can unlock the locked funds (button with a lock icon) that will be available as a free balance.

-!!!info "No fast unstake and pool swap for pool members"
-    Note that the option to fast unstake is only available to nominators.
-Also, to change pool, you cannot simply swap memberships.
-You will need to unbond and go through the whole unbonding period.

 - **Section C: The Pool Panel** shows the pool id where you have membership (in this case, Pool 82), the pool name, and next to it, a `Manage` button that will allow to choose between different
   options: